tomasrudh/AutoShutdownSchedule/README.md

 ## Create Credential Asset
 When the runbook executes, it accesses your subscription with credentials you configure.
 By default, it looks for a credential named "Default Automation Credential".
 This is for a user you create in your subscription's Azure Active Directory which is granted permissions to manage subscription resources, e.g. as a co-administrator.
 The steps:

 - Create an Azure Active Directory user for runbook use if you haven’t already.
-This account will be the "service account" for the runbook and **must be a co-administrator** in the target subscription.
+This account will be the "service account" for the runbook and **must be a Virtual Machine Contributor** in the target subscription.
 - Open subscription in [Azure portal](https://portal.azure.com)
 - Open the **Automation Account** which will contain the runbook
 - Open the **Assets** view from the resources section